VicPena/VicPena.github.io/workshops/2021/advanced.md

 I recommend that you take [Introduction to text analysis in `R`](https://campus.datacamp.com/courses/introduction-to-text-analysis-in-r/) on Datacamp.
 It's a nice and gentle introduction to text analysis which uses packages in the `tidyverse`.
 After you take that, if you want to learn more text mining with `R`, I strongly recommend that you take a look at the book [Text Mining with `R`](https://www.tidytextmining.com/).

-Initially, I thought we could cover deep learning as well.
-In hindsight, I think that isn't feasible, but we'll see if we have some time for that.

 ## Books (all open-access)